When we told people we were opening MSD Dental Studio, a dental practice on University Drive in Coral Springs, the reaction was often the same.

 Earning a Place in a Competitive Community

-Building a practice along one of the most competitive dental corridors in the country comes with
+Building a practice along one of the most competitive dental corridors in the country comes with responsibility.

 You do not get to hide.

-Reputation spreads quickly, good or bad.
+Reputation spreads quickly — good or bad.

 Dr. Matthew Dillon explains it simply:

 “If we are going to build a practice here, we have to earn our place in the community every day.
-That
+That means being thoughtful with our treatment decisions and standing behind the care we recommend.”

 The Long Game on University Drive